federicomaffei/octocat_challenge/UPSTREAM.md

-Explain what the upstream remote is usually used for, in your own words
+upstream remote is used when forking, to keep track of the changes made to the original forked repository, not the cloned one.